-In the pyrochlore iridates of the type $A_2$Ir$_2$O$_7$ that we consider here, with $A$\,=\,Sm, Eu, Lu and Y, five electrons occupy the three Ir $t_{2g}$ orbitals, which reside on Ir$^{4+}$ ions inside corner linked IrO$_6$ octahedra, see Fig.~\ref{fig:pyrochlore}.
+In the pyrochlore iridates of the type $A_2$Ir$_2$O$_7$ that we consider here, with $A$\,=\,Sm, Eu, Lu, and Y, five electrons occupy the three Ir $t_{2g}$ orbitals, which reside at Ir$^{4+}$ sites inside corner-linked IrO$_6$ octahedra, see Fig.~\ref{fig:pyrochlore}.
 This leaves one hole in the $t_{2g}$ shell to which thus 6 distinct $t_{2g}$ quantum states (3 orbital and 2 spin) are available.
-When the local symmetry is cubic, so that it does not lift the degeneracy of the three $t_{2g}$ orbitals, the strong SOC splits the $t_{2g}$ states up into a pure $j\!=\!3/2$ quadruplet and a pure $j\!=\!1/2$ doublet.
-The doublet is higher in energy and therefore accomodates the hole.
-Any additional crystal-field splitting, for instance of tetragonal or trigonal symmetry, lifts the degeneracy of $t_{2g}$ states and competes with the SOC, thus tending to quench the orbital moment.
-As the SOC is driving the formation of electronic states of topological nature, the outcome of this competition is decisive for the actual realization of any type of non-trivial topological ground state in pyrochlore iridates~\cite{227Ir_baek_kim_10,227Ir_kargarian_11}.
+When the local symmetry is cubic, so that it does not lift the degeneracy of the three $t_{2g}$ levels, the strong SOI splits the $t_{2g}$ states up into a pure $j\!=\!3/2$ quadruplet and a pure $j\!=\!1/2$ doublet.
+The doublet is higher in energy and therefore accommodates the hole.
+Any additional crystal-field splitting, for instance of tetragonal or trigonal symmetry, lifts the degeneracy of $t_{2g}$ states and competes with the spin-orbit coupling, thus tending to quench the orbital moment.
+As the SOI is driving the formation of electronic states of topological nature, the outcome of this competition is decisive for the actual realization of any type of nontrivial topological ground state in pyrochlore iridates.\cite{227Ir_baek_kim_10,227Ir_kargarian_11}